thesis-php/nats/README.md

 ## NATS JetStream Batch Publishing

 The `AllowAtomicPublish` stream configuration option allows to atomically publish N messages into a stream.
+See [ADR-50](https://github.com/nats-io/nats-architecture-and-design/blob/main/adr/ADR-50.md) for details.

 #### Publish using `PublishBatch`